backpacking across a continent on fifty dollars a day - sort of like travelling on a hope and a prayer!!

 19.09.2012 - 17.12.2012

-So how did we stay on budget, fifty dollars a day, with Finland, Sweden and the bus tour of Morocco as part of our itinerary?
+So how did we stay on budget, fifty dollars a day, with the arguably well known expensive stops in Finland and Sweden as well as a guided bus tour of Morocco on the itinerary?

 - we couch surfed seven nights: to find out more about Couch Surfing go to couchsurfing.com.
 Often used by students as a place to flop for a night or three, we discovered the cultural joys of being hosted by locals proud to showcase their city.